 Some proof.
 Think about this.
 Would you rather have 5 big fans who know you well and love to refer to you (and they do refer to you), OR 500 “followers” who don’t really know you and never take action?
 I’ll take those 5 genuine fans any day.
 Plus it’s more fun (and actually doable) to connect deeply with 5.

 I myself like the combination of deeper connections and a small amount of online connection, and find that is quite a powerful combination.
-Not just one or the other.
+For me, it’s a both/and, in manageable doses.

 Sample of Making It Easier

-Ideally you’re doing both real life connections, primarily, and some online connecting, even in small ways.
+Ideally you’re doing real life connections, primarily, along with some online connecting, even in small ways.

 For instance, connecting over lunch (or tea over Zoom) with a colleague, while also remaining visible and connected on a platform you both enjoy using such as LinkedIn.